 Pepperdine School of Law is located in Malibu, California.
 We empower students with the legal expertise and ethical judgment to meet the complex challenges they may encounter in their professional roles.

 An essential element of our online Master of Legal Studies experience is the live classes of approximately 15 students each.
 Hands-on learning and personal support are vital to the School of Law educational philosophy, and the virtual classroom allows for mock exercises and ample, personal interaction between students and faculty.

 Dispute Resolution Concentration

 All students take the same core courses and attend two residencies.
 Students can then choose to customize their program by selecting from elective courses that pertain to specific fields.
-Course topics include education law, health law, intellectual property, and trial advocacy.
+Course topics include education law, health law, intellectual property, and employment law.

-Offering of Pepperdine University School of Law Master of Legal Studies distance education degree program is pending American Bar Association acquiescence.
+Pepperdine University School of Law Master of Legal Studies distance education degree program has been granted acquiescence by the American Bar Association.